lightfoot-team/lightfoot-observability-backends/README.md

 9. Copy the token to your clipboard
 10. Navigate back to the Feature Flag Manager Frontend directory
 11. Add the token to the .env file, assigned to the variable `VITE_GRAFANA_TOKEN`, noted in the steps for setting up the feature flag manager.

+## Distributed Deployment
+If you are deploying the observability backend on a machine separate from your collector, you will need to change the `target` in the `prom-config.yml` file.
+Replace `otel-collector:8889` with `<<IP Address of your machine>>:8889`.